 Reporting of suspected adverse reactions

-Overdosage would cause severe hypotension, bradycardia or asystole..
-The half life of adenosine in blood is very short, and side effects (when they occur) would quickly resolve.
+Overdose would cause severe hypotension, bradycardia or asystole.
+The half-life of adenosine in blood is very short, and side effects (when they occur) would quickly resolve.
 Administration of IV aminophylline or theophylline may be needed.
 Pharmacokinetic evaluation indicates that methyl xanthines are competitive antagonists to adenosine, and that therapeutic concentrations of theophylline block its exogenous effects.

 Pharmacotherapeutic group: Other Cardiac Preparations: ATC Code: C01EB 10

 Endogenous nucleoside with peripheral vasodilator/antiarrhythmic effect; antiarrhythmic drug.

 Adenosine is a purine nucleoside which is present in all cells of the body.
 Animal pharmacology studies have in several species shown that Adenosine has a negative dromotropic effect on the atrioventricular (AV) node.